AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-08-24-keybase-git.md

 [Migrate Private GIT Repositories to GCrypt](/gcrypt), let's have a look at another option for encrypted git cloud storage:
 [Keybase](https://keybase.io/).
-Which has an ever expanding set of features, which happens to include
+Which has an ever expanding set of features, and that happens to include
 [Encrypted git](https://keybase.io/blog/encrypted-git-for-everyone).